MCP Tool Reference

 get_app_resources

-Discover available resources in an AppSignal application, such as namespaces, dashboards, users, and notifiers.
+Discover available resources in an AppSignal application — namespaces, dashboards, users, notifiers, log sources, log line actions, and deploy markers.

-Use this when you need to discover what resources are available in an application — particularly useful when setting up triggers, investigating incidents, or understanding the structure of an application.
+Particularly useful when setting up triggers, assigning incidents, or understanding the structure of an application.

 ParameterRequiredDescription

-sectionsnoList of sections to retrieve: users, notifiers, namespaces, dashboards.
+sectionsnoSections to retrieve: users, notifiers, namespaces, dashboards, log_sources, log_line_actions, log_views, deploy_markers.
 Returns all if not specified.

 Error incidents